 “House arrest is not automatically offered by the court.
-This type of alternative sentencing must be requested by a savvy attorney who not only knows that this type of sentencing is available but who also knows the most effective arguments to convince the judge that it is appropriate.”7
+This type of alternative sentencing must be requested by a savvy attorney who not only knows that this type of sentencing is available but who also knows the most effective arguments to convince the judge that it is appropriate and decreases recidivism.”7

 3. How much does the ankle bracelet cost?

 The set-up fee for an ankle monitoring system is typically between $175 and $200.8

 The daily fee of the monitoring device ranges from $5 to $40.9

 The total cost of electronic monitoring can grow quite significant as some offenders must wear an ankle bracelet for years or even lifetimes.